 When entering the water you come across a sandy seabed sometimes covered with dead posidonia (↕1m).
 Broadnosed pipefish hunt here, perfectly camouflaging in the brown leaves.
 Swimming further on, you’ll find a grassy seabed with green posidonia (↕1.5-4m) over which bream, sargo, and sometimes tervally can be spotted.

 The most spectacular areas are located close to the right-hand shore when facing the sea, beyond the buoy line.
-A rocky drop-off overlooks a sandy bed sprinkled with patches of posidonia (↕4-8m) where salema porgy come and go.
+A rocky drop-off overlooks a sandy bed sprinkled with patches of posidonia (↕4-8m) where salema come and go.
 Here, you may also spot brown meagre, an emblematic mediterranean fish, very hard to spot outside the National Park.

 When turning back, don’t forget to explore the last meters before the shore: you can easily spot young mullet, sea anemones, East Atlantic peacock wrasse and, specifically on the rocky surroundings, the gorgeous threefin blennie.